svenbluege/eventgallery-lambda/README.md

 putObjectACL to the thumbnail bucket.
 Create an API mapping so your function is usable via URL.

 Even on Amazon Lambda the thumbnail creation takes a while.
 I recommend to set 1024MB to get enough CPU power.

+Node 10.x does not longer support ImageMagik out of the box.
+But you can add image-magick.zip as a Lambda Layer to your function.
+You can build the layer yourself using https://github.com/serverlesspub/imagemagick-aws-lambda-2